-1) either the one who makes arrows or spears (or maybe the archer) or the one who makes shuttles / loom stands or the one who shoots arrows of love and seduces (charming)… or
+1) the one who makes arrows or spears (or maybe the archer) or the one who makes shuttles / loom stands or the one who shoots arrows of love and seduces (charming)…

-2) the most probable, the one who originates from the Mountain “Saitas”, which is located in Peloponnese, between the prefectures of Arcadia, Argolis, Achaia and Corinth.…
+2) the one who originates from the Mountain “Saitas”, which is located in Peloponnese, shared among the prefectures of Arcadia, Argolis, Achaia and Corinth.…

 The name “Saida” or “Sais” was also given to an Egyptian city at the mouth of the Nile, which, according to Diodorus, was built by the goddess Athena, who was worshiped there as “Saida” or “Sais” (see here and here, page 410) and there was there a majestic sanctuary dedicated to her.
 “Saida” was the metropolis of the “Saitic” prefecture of Lower Egypt [founded in the around the Delta of Nile, and an administrative base during the 26th “Saite Dynasty” (664–525 BC).
 Diodorus also narrates that Athena built “Saida” before the Flood which was said to have destroyed Athens and Atlantis.
 While all Greek cities were destroyed during the Flood, Egyptian cities, including “Saida”, survived.